llmhyy/tregression/README.md

 Tregression can now debug based on belief propagation technique.
 For more information about debugging on belief propagation, please refer to [Debugging using Belief Propagation on Tregression](https://github.com/llmhyy/tregression/wiki/Run-Belief-Propagation-on-Tregression).

+## Run SPP on Tregression

+Tregresion now support generation of feedback that guide user to locate the root cause.
+For more information, please refer to [Run SPP on Tregression](https://github.com/llmhyy/tregression/wiki/Run-SPP-on-Tregression)

 ## Running Tregression (ERASE) on Regs4j bugs
 Note: The following set-up is not user-friendly (requires manual set-up and understanding of Defects4J folder structure) and is a work in progress.